umigv/nav-onboarding-2025/README.md

 1. Download UTM @ https://mac.getutm.app/

+### TODO: upload image without script, use command to download script. also figure out persisting our requirements in linux and windows docker
 2. Visit https://drive.google.com/drive/u/1/folders/1CuCsx1mUXYT3qFiAWCIg0p1zBhwae-vI

 **Important**: Do **not** select everything and click download.
 The files/folders must be downloaded individually, otherwise it will be *very* slow.